 In a vault formerly used by the bank, a space containing part of the sci-fi and horror collection included H. P. Lovecraft books and the likes.
-(I didn’t spend time contemplating other maniacal accouterments in this room.)
+I didn’t spend time contemplating other maniacal accouterments in this room.

 I don’t mean the books’ subject matter was color; the books were sorted by color.
 How unusual!
-Brilliant idea if you’re looking for books to accent your home decor.
+What a brilliant idea, if you’re looking for books to accent your home decor.

-Unique Shops & Exhibits
+Shop Unique Artisan Spaces & Exhibits

 I traveled the aged planks squaring the perimeter of the second floor, and browsed a series of small interesting shops.
 Among other curiosities, one had a floor of pennies.

 My grandfather’s Remington Rand Model 5 typewriter holds a place of honor in my home office.

-Spring Arts Collective
+Admire the Spring Arts Collective

 The Spring Arts Collective hosts art exhibits throughout the year on the second floor of The Last Bookstore.
 I enjoyed many works on display when I visited.